Origin-Byte/originbyte-js-sdk/README.md

 };
 ```

-Beside of that, the SDK provide predefined parsers and methods to interact with Origin Byte's NFT protocol.
+Besides of that, the SDK provides predefined parsers and methods to interact with Origin Byte's NFT protocol.
 Next methods are available:

 - fetchAndParseObjectsById
 - fetchAndParseObjectsForAddress